DSB Class MF

 The DSB Class MF is a Danish-built medium/long distance diesel multiple-unit train.
 The sets were built by ABB Scandia (later purchased by Adtranz, which itself was subsequently acquired by Bombardier Transportation) in Randers.
 This train model has been operating in Denmark and Sweden since 1990 and was previously operated in Israel from 1992–2024.
 The name IC3 indicates simply that it is a three-carriage InterCity trainset.

-The trainsets were built 1989–98 by ABB Scandia in Randers in 153 copies, of which 96 trainsets are used by DSB.
-A number of sets have been exported to Sweden, Israel, Spain, United States, Canada, France, Germany and Portugal.
+A total of 153 trainsets were built in 1989–98 by ABB Scandia in Randers, of which 96 trainsets were for DSB.
+Other sets were exported to Sweden, Israel, Spain, the United States, and Canada.
 At DSB, up to five train sets can be connected for a total length of 292.5 m and a total of 720 seats.

-An electrically powered four-carriage version, the IR4 was introduced between 1995 and 1998.
+An electrically powered four-carriage version, the IR4, was introduced between 1995 and 1998.